Three suspected militants, one policeman killed in two gunfights in Jammu and Kashmir

 The suspected militants were killed in a gunfight in Shopian’s Badigam area, the police said.
 The gunfight began on Thursday night after the militants opened fire at a joint team comprising the police, the Indian Army and the Central Reserve Police Force, The Hindu reported.

-The Army said that two AK rifles and one pistol were recovered from the site.
-The authorities suspended internet services in Shopian as a precautionary measure.

-Kashmir Inspector General of Police Vijay Kumar said that the militants belonged to the Lashkar-e-Taiba, according to ANI.
+Kashmir Inspector General of Police Vijay Kumar said that two AK rifles and one pistol were recovered from the site.
+Kumar added that the militants belonged to the Lashkar-e-Taiba, according to ANI.

-Meanwhile, in Budgam’s Beerwah area, Special Police Officer Mohammad Altaf succumbed to his injuries after a gunfight with suspected militants.
+In Budgam’s Beerwah area, Special Police Officer Mohammad Altaf succumbed to his injuries after a gunfight broke out with suspected militants.
 Another policeman, Manzoor Ahmad, is being treated at a hospital.

-The police and army had launched an operation in the area after receiving inputs about the presence of militants.
+The police and the Army had launched an operation in the area after receiving inputs about the presence of militants, one of whom, they said, was from Lashkar-e-Taiba.

+“We’d received information last night [Thursday] that a foreign terrorist, Yusuf [who is an] LeT [Lashkar-e-Taiba] Commander, and another militant are holed up in a house,” Kumar said.
+“We launched cordon with Army’s help.
+The CRPF reached too.
+In the morning we came to know that they escaped but are injured.”

+The police then brought a dog squad that traced the trail of blood of the injured militants and led them to a village 2 kms away, Kumar added.
+“We have cordoned it, a search is underway,” he said.